MakinaHQ/makina-periphery/PERMISSIONS.md

   - Can set address of depositor Beacons.
   - Can set address of redeemer Beacons.
   - Can set address of fee manager Beacons.
-  - Can set address of StakingModule Beacon.
+  - Can set address of SecurityModule Beacon.

 ### HubPeripheryFactory